Observing cities as a complex system: How to analyse cities using complex systems

 { It is possible to analyse the structure of a city using buildings' footprint data, considering its visible infrastructure (as underground infrastructure is not detected) .
-This type of data does not usually include roads or transport infrastructure such as railways.
-Instead, it contains the polygon that forms the footprint of each building (see, for example, all buildings in Basel, in Figure \ref{BaselFig}, produced with individual building data \cite{milojevic2023eubucco}).
+This type of data usually does not include roads or transport infrastructure, such as railways.
+Instead, it contains the polygons that form the footprints of each building (see, for example, all buildings in Basel in Figure \ref{BaselFig}, produced using individual building data \cite{milojevic2023eubucco}).
 Some interesting calculations are possible, such as the orientation of some neighbourhoods or the building size distribution.
 The data opens new ways to analyse cities based on what is constructed.

 }